cucac/truenas-influxdb-grafana/README.md

     Influxdb 1.8.2

 ## Define your custom ports, local static IP address, InfluxDb username and password.
-To make things easier to remmeber, we will decide on what port and local static IP address to use for this logging server.
+To make things easier to remember, we will decide on what port and local static IP address to use for this logging server.
 Depends on your network settings, yours can be different from this.
-If default ports numbers are used, ensure they don't conflit with other system ports you might have running.
+If default ports numbers are used, ensure they don't conflict with other system ports you might have running.
 Also, if firewall is enable on the system, make sure these ports are allowed to pass through firewall.

 	Software        Port Number
 	Grafana         9800